Admission & Financial Aid

 The student is a veteran of the U.S. Armed Forces.

-At any time on or after July 1, 2010,the student’s high school or school district homeless liaison determined that the student was an unaccompanied youth who was homeless.
+At any time on or after July 1, 2019, the student’s high school or school district homeless liaison determined that the student was an unaccompanied youth who was homeless.

-At any time on or after July 1, 2010, the director of a runaway or homeless youth basic center or transitional living program determined the student was an unaccompanied youth who was homeless or were self-supporting and at risk of being homeless.
+At any time on or after July 1, 2019, the director of a runaway or homeless youth basic center or transitional living program determined the student was an unaccompanied youth who was homeless or was self-supporting and at risk of being homeless.

 If the student does not qualify under at least one of these conditions, the student is considered dependent, and the parent’s income information must be included on the FAFSA.